TheUndercover01/TabularRL-Main/README.md

 # Reinforcement Learning for Robotic Arm Manipulation

+This repository serves as the primary repository housing three submodules: Monte Carlo, Temporal Difference, and n-step Bootstrapping (Links Above).

 ## Project Overview

 This project transcends pre-programmed robots, introducing a bot I built from scratch.
 Its mission: finding the most efficient path to a specific state.
 To achieve this, I've implemented a diverse arsenal of 7 algorithms, ranging from classic Monte Carlo to sophisticated n-step bootstrapping.
 The bot boasts 3 unique joints, unlocking a staggering 24 possible configurations (explained below).
 Crafted in Onshape and refined through immersive PyBullet simulations, this project has provided me with extensive insights into the intricate world of robotic manipulation and reinforcement learning.